 - Use of certain medicines, including phenytoin, phenobarbital, and rifampin

-A low vitamin D level is more common in African-American children (especially in the winter), as well as in infants who are breastfed only.
-A low vitamin D level may be associated with an increased risk of developing cancer.
+A low vitamin D level is more common in African American children (especially in the winter), as well as in infants who are breastfed only.

 - Excessive bleeding

 - Hematoma (blood accumulating under the skin)